thingsboard/thingsboard.github.io/_includes/docs/reference/performance/k8s/performance-kubernetes-cluster-aws-eks.md

 No clusters found
 ```

-Create cluster with 3 nodes (m6a.2xlarge, 8 vCPU, 32GiB)
+Create cluster with 3 nodes (m6a.2xlarge, 8 vCPU, 32GiB).
+It may take about 20 minutes, so grab a coffee and take your time.
 ```bash
 eksctl create cluster \
   --name performance-test \